Click on the links below to learn more about the Journal of Managerial Issues.

 The purpose of the Journal of Managerial Issues is to contribute to the advancement of business knowledge by publishing high-quality basic and applied research across the functional areas of business.
 Its primary goal is to disseminate the results of new and original scholarly activity to a broad audience consisting of university faculty, business executives, consultants, and government managers.
 The Journal also acts as a bridge between the academic and business communities.

-The Journal is interested in research which:
+The Journal is interested in research that:

 The JMI is directed to both academics and practitioners.
 It is interested in cultivating a readership of university faculty and administrators, business executives, and governmental administrators.